 As you consider caterers look at reviews and ask friends and colleagues for recommendations not just about taste, but also timeliness, delivery, and service of catering companies they have worked with.
 If you can, try to get samples or go in for a taste test.
 Consider catering services like Cater2Me, FoodtoEat, or ZeroCater which will help you connect with the right restaurants for you and estimate how much you need to order.

-Choose the right activities for your party
+Choose the right activities for your office holiday party

 Once you’ve secured your venue and taken care of food you can concentrate on the fun stuff: planning the activities.
 If your party centers around food, music, and mingling you may not need to provide additional entertainment.
 However, games and activities create a more interactive environment and can help break the ice if your team doesn’t know each other well.

-Work with your party task force to define what type of activities your team would enjoy that fit with your theme and reconfirm your budget with your leadership team.
+Work with your office holiday party task force to define what type of activities your team would enjoy that fit with your theme and reconfirm your budget with your leadership team.
 This TINYPulse post suggests sticking to one or two entertainment options to encourage bonding rather than distracting your team.
 As you choose activities consider what will feel welcoming, inclusive, and fun for all of your team members.
 Here are some activities to consider:

 - Vintage arcade games or pinball